 Workers Compensation $100,000

-A duplicate file is maintained by Claims on those claims exceeding the above cost estimate thresholds.
+A duplicate file is maintained by the claims department on those claims exceeding the above cost estimate thresholds.
 Copies of all correspondence are received, periodic consultations with the servicing carrier are conducted and a diary system is maintained on action items needed.

 - Claims Below the Individual File Threshold